War is Upon Us

 Whereas Complimentarian sought to emphasize how male and female “complimented” each other, it left vague one key thing: who carries the melody?
 In other words, where does the authority (and thus responsibility) reside, particularly in the marriage relationship?
 Complementarian thought morphed into a strong call for men to ever only exercise “servant leadership.”
 Which, let’s be honest, meant perpetual capitulation to their wives.
 Complementarianism subtly turned authority within marriage into a sort of fairy dust which magically fell upon whoever secular culture told us we should side with.
 It emphasized cooperation, collaboration, coddled wives, and cowardly husbands.

 As Complementarian thought came to dominate Evangelical views of gender roles, it left up for interpretation who had the melody line in the music.
 However, Scripture indicates that a man’s leadership should be real leadership, carry real authority, and––to keep the metaphor going––the bass has the melody.
-The concern with abusive husbands––a very real concern which no sane pastor would downplay––does not permit us to gladly embrace overweening wives, who take offense that old Protestant marriage vows had the wife vow to obey her husband.
+The concern with abusive husbands––a very real concern which no sane pastor would downplay––does not permit us to gladly embrace overweening wives, who take offense the old Protestant marriage vows which had the wife vow to obey her husband.

 That is why the term economintarian is necessary.
 Within it we have two things connoted.
 First, the Greek etymology points us to view proper gender roles in relation to the oikos (the household).
 The implication here is that of order and authority (more on that in a second).
 Paul plainly teaches this when he instructs wives to be keepers of the oikos (Tit.
 2:3).
 But before the screeching of the methodist bishops drowns out my next point, let me just say that economintarian has the added benefit of carrying the more modern connotation of the hustle and bustle of an industrious economy.
 Husbands are like the head of state, the wives are like the free market.
 He protects her from foreign powers which would disrupt her productivity, and he provides fertile land for the her (and their cute little citizens) to turn a profit on.